SevvalliThavapalan/LinkGenVarPhen-Workflow/Data_Processing/README.md

 You can reintroduce the final table into the visualisation tab of the web application to gain first insight of your data.

 ### Data availability
 As sequencing data files are rather big, we did not include any of the files here in the repository.
-Fastq files can be found *here*
+Fastq files can be found [here](https://www.ebi.ac.uk/ena/browser/view/PRJEB88511).